From Page to Practice: Three Tips for Translating Coursework to Consults

 Tip #1: Take applied courses.

-Digital courses offer a unique chance to use case studies in an interactive way.
-In our course, Continuing Education: A Deeper Look: Deconstructing Real Case Studies , learners are presented with six different clinical cases.
-They make observations, offer advice, make recommendations, and create care plans.
-Then, they see the outcome of their advice, explore alternatives, and adjust accordingly.
+Also available as a stand-alone course, this one presents you with six clinical cases–which you work to resolve.
+You’ll make observations, offer advice, make recommendations, and create your own care plans.
+Then, you’ll see the outcome of your advice, explore alternatives, and adjust accordingly.

 Making sure your preparation includes a mix of specific factual knowledge and courses that focus on applying that knowledge allows you to rehearse for your first consult situations.
 “It gives you practice ahead of time, so you don’t get the flop sweats the first time you walk in,” Love-Zaranka says.